RPerottoni/Summarize_Text_NLP/README.md

 # Summarize Text with NLP

 ## Overview
 This project is a web application that summarizes text using Natural Language Processing (NLP).
-It supports English and Portuguese and allows users to extract key sentences from a given text based on keyword frequency.
+It allows users to extract key sentences from a given text based on keyword frequency.
 The application is built using `spaCy` for NLP processing and `Streamlit` for the user interface.

 ## Features
-- Supports text summarization in **English** and **Portuguese**.
+- Supports text summarization in **English**.
 - Uses `spaCy` for sentence parsing and keyword extraction.
 - Provides an interactive web interface built with `Streamlit`.
 - Allows users to select the number of sentences to include in the summary.